WenqinSHAO/probe_cluster/doc/ip2asn.md

 3. compress multiple consecutive same ASN in to one;
 4. for a hole, i.e. negative ASN in middle and valid ASN both side, if the two ends have same ASN, fill the hole with the same ASN as the ones on the edge;
 5. compress again multiple consecutive same ASN in to one;
-6. check if the AS path begins with the ASN hosting the probe (refer to as local ASN) ; 2774 paths are of such case; 1148 among them have the local ASN somewhere after; 17 probes are involved.
+6. check if the AS path begins with the ASN hosting the probe (refer to as local ASN) ; 2774 paths does not begin with local ASN; 1148 among them have the local ASN somewhere after; 17 probes are involved.
 Most of the corresponding IP-path begins with private IP address (ASN thus removed by step 2), and a few with \* (ASN remained in the form -3).
 Two probes, 17831 and 12460, begin with IP addresses right to the next.
     1. if is the case, append local ASN at the beginning;
     2. fill the hole;
     3. compress consecutive same ASN.